skippi/docspec/README.md

 ## Usage

-Specdoc parses source files for any commented codeblocks with code in them.
+Docspec parses source files for any commented codeblocks with code in them.
 For each codeblock line with a prefix of `>>`, it executes the line and stores the result.
-If the line also had an expression appended with `# =>`, then specdoc will test that the result equals the appended expression.
+If the line also had an expression appended with `# =>`, then docspec will test that the result equals the appended expression.

 In this example, we will fully doctest `Foo.bar`, while ignoring doctesting for